 Intimate partner violence (IPV), also known as domestic violence, is a widespread epidemic impacting children and families.
 It is estimated that over 15.5 million children in the U.S. are exposed annually to adult IPV at home, with young children making up the majority of exposed youth among families who seek police involvement for IPV.
 There is evidence to suggest that factors such as parental violence history, socioeconomic status, substance use, and neighborhood characteristics are significant predictors of IPV in homes with children.

 Although IPV has obvious negative effects on the parents/caregivers involved, there are also serious consequences for children exposed to IPV in their homes.
 These can include physical outcomes such as poor physical health and substance use, as well as adverse mental health outcomes like anxiety, depression, and post-traumatic stress symptoms.
 Children may act out and be aggressive, and their parents may not connect the behavior to the IPV exposure in the home.
 The family unit itself can become isolated from other family members or friends in an attempt to hide the violence in the home.
 There is also a proven link between IPV and child maltreatment.

 The prevalence and serious negative outcomes associated with IPV makes it a serious public health concern.
 Fortunately, there are steps that a health care system can take to help break the cycle of violence within families.

-CHOP’s Children's and Mom's Project includes screening for IPV during clinical visits, training for hospital staff, and access to a full time IPV counselor and other resources for families.
+CHOP’s STOP IPV program includes screening for IPV during clinical visits, training for hospital staff, and access to a full time IPV counselor and other resources for families.
 These policies have the potential to effectively identify children at potential risk, and reduce or eliminate children’s exposure to violence in the home through the provision of services to adult caregivers.
 The counselor can provide ongoing counseling support to any caregiver who identifies as a victim of violence.
 In addition, the counselor provides a one-time intervention that may include safety planning, shelter referrals, empowerment counseling, a danger assessment and other resources, as well as access to mental and behavioral health services for exposed children.